michael-angerer/michael-angerer.github.io/_posts/2023-02-12-zephyr-basics-shell.markdown

 It consists of our three subcommands defined with the macro _SHELL_CMD_, where each needs to be provided with 4 parameters:

-- a name (the name later used int the shell command)
+- a name (the name later used in the shell command)
-- pointer to the subcommands (level 2; our LED names)
+- a pointer to the subcommands (level 2; our LED names)
 - a helpful description
-- a command handler function, used once the command is used
+- a command handler function, called once the command is executed

 The set must contain _SHELL_SUBCMD_SET_END_ as the last member.